askming/Personal-reading/book/2022/The Manager's Handbook.md

  - Strategies: If the mission is the “why” (inarguable because it’s about passion), your strategies are “how” you will do it.
  - Objectives: At the tactical level, objectives are the tactical goal posts along the way toward accomplishing the strategies and ultimately the mission
  - Key results: Key results are measurements against your objectives to show how you're performing against them; e.g. “generate $20M in new ARR.”

+### Performance
+- Great managers set goals, not tasks.
+- Don't micromanage your team's work or daily output.
+If you find yourself supervising too often, you've hired the wrong people.

+#### Setting goals
+- Goals should be:
+  - Audacious but achievable
+  - Clearly important (make sure your team understands why they are important)
+  - Aligned with your team's talents and individual goals

+#### Ownership
+- Ownership is the key to performance.

+### Delegation
+- Delegation is the art of scaling yourself by distributing work across your team.
+The paradox of delegation is that it requires a degree of inefficiency and failure in the short term to work in the long term.